Biao-Zhao/MOM_ICs_OBCs/README.md

 </p>

-The animations compare the simulated sea-surface-height evolution using the directly interpolated and reconstructed velocity fields.
+The animations compare the simulated sea-surface-height evolution initialized from the directly interpolated and reconstructed velocity fields.
 The reconstructed currents mitigate the initialization shock, especially in regions with strong sea surface height gradients, where the spurious barotropic gravity wave